 This is the future for those who die in their sins.
 Those who do not have Jesus and His gift of eternal life—they perish into silence.
-It’s not an annihilating or a ceasing to exist.
+It’s not annihilation or ceasing to exist.
 It is a conscious descent into silence where there is no escape.
-Is that similar to not having limbs that work, hearing or speaking just like their idols?
+Is that similar to not having limbs that work, hearing, or speaking just like their idols?

-My hope and prayer is that none of you reading this are like those.
+My hope and prayer are that none of you reading this are like those.

 from this time and for evermore.